 -miles of nature with the chance to see pronghorn, elk, deer, rabbits, coyotes, hawks, eagles, wild horses and other wildlife.
 Around 1,300 wild horses roam on these public lands enjoying the grasses and other vegetation.

 3. Pinedale – Green River Rendezvous

-July 11-14 relive the early mountain man history of Pinedale.
+During the second full weekend in July, relive the early mountain man history of Pinedale.
 The town comes alive with activities surrounding the event including fur trade lectures and a parade.

 4. Kemmerer – FossilFest